Knoxville Nursing Home Assault Attorney

 Abuse in nursing homes has familiar red flags.
 Maybe you woke up one night to a phone call from a hospital informing you that your loved one was admitted due to a serious bodily injury.
 Or when visiting a home, you notice bruises or cuts on your loved one’s arms or legs, or they become very quiet when a staff member hovers outside the room.

-At Brezina Law, we realize that it can be difficult to accept a vulnerable senior is being abused by another resident or staff member.
+At Atkins Brezina, PLLC, we realize that it can be difficult to accept a vulnerable senior is being abused by another resident or staff member.
 Unfortunately, it happens regularly at even the best-run homes.
 If you have concerns, give our Knoxville assault attorney a call so we can explain your rights.

 Legal Liability for Staff Abuse